🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 For more traditional, longer-term investors, there are two main tools in their toolkit that help manage risk over time.

 • Diversification is the practice of investing in more than one asset class, and also diversifying within that asset class.
-Studies have shown that by diversifying the assets in your portfolio, you may offset a certain amount of investment risk and thereby improve returns.
+Studies have shown that by diversifying the assets in your portfolio, you may offset a certain amount of investment risk and potentially improve returns.

 • Asset allocation is the practice of balancing a portfolio between more aggressive and more conservative holdings, also with the aim of growth while managing risk.